 - Yes, salt can kill anything it comes into contact with in the garden, but it also negatively affects the soil and water and never dissipates.
 In other words, it’s a bad choice.

 - Stop what you’re doing and go delete everything you have repinned on Pinterest that suggests using salt in the garden!

-4 Pour Epsom salts (Magnesium chloride) onto the weeds.
+4 Not Recommended: Pour Epsom salts (Magnesium chloride) onto the weeds.

 - Different salt, same problem.
 It is irresponsible to use Epsom salts in your garden unless there is a specific, proven magnesium deficiency in the soil and you are amending it to repair the problem.

 - Otherwise, the Epsom salts get in the soil and water and stay for eternity, creating a harmful imbalance.

 5 Not Recommended: Pour neem oil on the weeds.

 - I could not believe it when I saw this one.
 Perhaps conspiracy theories are the answer: those with something to gain by promoting a product make up these ridiculous ideas to get people buying them.

 - No, neem oil is not going to kill weeds.
 Like any oily substance, it may suffocate or smother insects and microbes that come in contact with it, but other than that, the weeds will carry on and you don’t need oil in your soil or water.

 - Oils of any kind are not appropriate for weeds.